kyleservicetech/BattIR-meter/README.md

 that occur with the 1, 2 or 3 cell LiPo packs.

-As a result, those usually smaller 2 cell 200 Mah battery packs are tested at current levels of around 5 Amps, compared to the test current of around 20 Amps for the higher voltage big battery packs.
+As a result, those usually smaller 2 cell 200 Mah battery packs are tested at current levels of around 5 Amps, compared to the test current of around 15 Amps for the higher voltage larger battery packs.